 What to do when a death occurs?

 When a loved one dies, it can be a time of great stress and emotion.
 It may be difficult to make decisions or know what to do, especially if the death is sudden.
 Making a phone call to the parish at 206-364-7900 is one of the first steps.
-Fr.
-Mulholland or a staff member will walk you through the process.
+Veronica Olson, Fr.
+Maurer or a staff member will walk you through the process.

 - Call the parish and speak to Fr.
-Mulholland.
-He will confirm which dates/times he is available for the funeral liturgy.
-We are unable to provide funerals on Saturdays, Sundays, Mondays, or Holy Days.
-The Funeral Mass time is 11 AM.
+Maurer or Veronica Olson.
+They will confirm which dates/times he is available for the funeral liturgy.
+We are unable to provide funerals on Saturdays, Sundays, Mondays, Tuesdays, or Holy Days.
+The Funeral Mass time is 11:00 AM.

 - Notify immediate family members who are not already present.
 Even before the funeral arrangements are confirmed, someone should telephone those most closely affected by the death.
 Follow up calls with details can be done later, either personally or through a trusted friend or relative.

 - Contact a funeral director to make arrangements for the body to be taken to the funeral home.
 Set up an appointment with the funeral home and let the representative know which date and time Fr.
 Maurer is available for the Funeral Mass.
 If you need help finding a funeral home, please call Veronica Olson in the parish office and she will be happy to provide recommendations.